 In page 8, line 23, to delete “serious”.

 The amendment seeks to remove the word "serious" from the provision dealing with the risk of harm to a woman seeking a termination of pregnancy.
-The Minister stated in regard to the previous grouping of amendments that he does not wish to take a risk on terms that are clinically uncertain or ambiguous.
+The Minister stated in regard to the previous grouping of amendments that he did not wish to take a risk on terms that were clinically uncertain or ambiguous.
 There is quite significant clinical concern about the ambiguity of the word "serious".
 It is disappointing that it has been retained after Committee and Report Stages in the Dáil.
 It is to be hoped that today we can move the conversation along a little.
 A Bill of this historic magnitude has no room for uncertainty or ambiguity, as the Minister stated in regard to the previous grouping of amendments.

 Legislation should never hinder the practice of evidence-based medicine or harm women.
 However, the requirement that there must be a risk of serious harm to a woman's health before the legislation permits a medical professional to help the woman is an odious and unfair restriction being imposed by legislators.
 Is it fair in the Ireland of 2018 to only help women if there is a level of seriousness to which a woman's health must deteriorate before a doctor can act?
 That is outrageous.
 No other healthcare sector would tolerate such a risk.
 It is not right to have to wait for the health of a patient to deteriorate to such an extent as to become serious before a doctor can help the patient.
 The restrictive adjective "serious" must be deleted.
 It should be sufficient for a woman's health to be in jeopardy in any form.
 Harm is harm.

-Dr. Mark Murphy, a general practitioner and lecturer at the Royal College of Surgeons in Ireland and a leading member of Doctors for Choice, stated that the retention of the word "serious" would cause harm to women.
+Dr. Mark Murphy, a general practitioner and lecturer at the Royal College of Surgeons in Ireland and a leading member of Doctors for Choice, stated the retention of the word "serious" would cause harm to women.
 Like the phrase "real and substantial risk" arising from the 1992 common law interpretation of the eighth amendment, these words are not reflective of clinical best practice guidelines or evidence.

-Today, I and many of my Seanad colleagues are echoing these sentiments.
+Today, many of my Seanad colleagues and I are echoing these sentiments.
 As the Minister said, good legislation is built on clarity.
 Any threat of any form to the health of women should be taken seriously.
 We should not put vague limits based on vague definitions and vague thresholds on a statutory basis.
-Health and ill health are already defined in medicine and in guidelines and, as Senator Ruane reminded us, the World Health Organization defines health as "[a] state of complete physical, mental and social well-being and not merely the absence of disease or infirmity."
+Health and ill health are already defined in medicine and in guidelines and, as Senator Ruane reminded us, the World Health Organization defines health as "[a] state of complete physical, mental and social well-being and not merely the absence of disease or infirmity".
 Why have we placed a limit above ill health, stating a level of seriousness that must be reached?
 Nowhere in medicine is the word "serious" used as a minimum standard before doctors can act.
-In the same way Senators in 1983 and 1992 predicted the medical chaos which inappropriate legal language can cause when applied to women seeking healthcare, today in 2018 we are saying again that we are running the same risk by using legalistic, restrictive language which has no basis in defining medical pathways of care.
+In the same way Senators in 1983 and 1992 predicted the medical chaos which inappropriate legal language could cause when applied to women seeking healthcare, today in 2018 we are saying again that we are running the same risk by using legalistic, restrictive language which has no basis in defining medical pathways of care.

 Legislation should enable doctors to provide excellent healthcare and not impose inappropriate hurdles in the way of women's healthcare.
 This is all the more important when we think of the shadow of criminalisation which we seem to be determined to hold onto in the context of this Bill.
-If we are holding onto that and then we are also putting in ambiguous medical requirements that have no clinical basis, then we are causing a potential risk to women down the line.
+If we are holding onto that and then we are also putting in ambiguous medical requirements that have no clinical basis, we are causing a potential risk to women down the line.
 If a woman's health as she and her healthcare professionals define it, is in question, that alone should be sufficient for her to access care.
 That is why we must remove the word "serious."

 I do not intend to speak for long.
 I want to ask the Minister a few questions around the use of the word "serious" in section 9 and the words "serious harm" in section 10.

 How is "serious harm" defined in the guidelines?
-Can the Minister answer that?
+Can the Minister answer that question?
 Must the predicted harm be permanent?
 Must the harm have materialised or is it enough that it is predicted?
 Will a small risk of serious harm suffice?
 Where does small become larger and larger?
 Must the harm be caused by the pregnancy or is it enough that it has been exacerbated by the pregnancy?
 Are there agreed examples of conditions or circumstances that would be at the borderline of serious harm and that might, therefore, be excluded?
 Is this ground confined to cases where a risk to health is expected to become a risk to life if the pregnancy continues?

 I want to raise an issue that has been brought to my attention by the Rape Crisis Network Ireland.
-I imagine the Minister will agree with me that those involved are really at the coalface in dealing with the situation day after day, so they must be listened to with particular attention.
+I imagine the Minister will agree with me that those involved are really at the coalface in dealing with the situation day after day; therefore, they must be listened to with particular attention.
 They are concerned about access to care for survivors of rape.
-They make the serious point that some of the people seeking abortion after rape under the narrow ground of section 9 will be survivors of rape who, for one reason or another, did not meet the 12 weeks situation.
+They make the serious point that some of the people seeking abortion after rape under the narrow ground of section 9 will be survivors of rape who, for one reason or another, did not meet the 12-week requirement.
 The network representatives maintain the term "serious" is not defined and that it is not clear what kind of suffering would be sufficient to meet the statutory threshold.
 Certifying medical practitioners have no legal obligation to consider the woman's assessment of relevant risks to her life or health, which is a critical matter for rape survivors.
 It is possible that this ground will only be applied where doctors foresee a risk to life.
 Since this has come from Rape Crisis Network Ireland, it is something we have to take seriously.
 We must not inhibit people who have been raped from getting access to these services.

 I wish to speak to amendment No. 6.
 We have suggested deleting the word "serious".
-The Minister will know that witness after witness at the Oireachtas committee told us that we cannot grade risk.
-Professor Sabaratnam Arulkumaran, Dr. Peter Boylan and Dr. Rhona Mahony, among many others, stated as much on the record of the committee.
+The Minister will know that witness after witness at the Oireachtas committee told us that we could not grade risk.
+Professor Sabaratnam Arulkumaran, Dr. Peter Boylan and Dr. Rhona Mahony, among many others, stated as much at the committee.
 My colleagues, including Deputy Louise O'Reilly and Jonathan O'Brien, were clear on this point.
 We asked the question not only once but several times.
 We are disappointed that the word "serious" is included.
 We heard at length the challenges of fixing risk in legislation.
 We accepted that the assessment of risk is best considered in a clinical setting and not defined in legislation as either "serious" or "severe".
 The provision should be amended to better support the clinical judgments of medical practitioners.

 When medical professionals see or hear the words "serious" in the context of the legal parameters in which they can carry out an abortion, they will immediately question what it means regarding the person in front of them.
 A doctor wondering how serious something is could mean he or she cannot concentrate on the woman's health as he or she must also worry about the potential legal sanction.

 I am opposed to the amendment.
 It would have the clear effect of extensifying - if that is a correct word; I am referring to extending or widening - the health grounds for abortion.
-This is contrary to medical best practice and to unequivocal promises given to the people before the referendum.
-The people were promised that the Bill would require a threshold or test of serious harm to health and, therefore, the measures would not lead to abortion on demand.
+This is contrary to medical best practice and unequivocal promises given to the people before the referendum.
+They were promised that the Bill would require a threshold or test of serious harm to health and, therefore, the measures would not lead to abortion on demand.

-People were assured that the health grounds were accompanied by sufficient safeguards and that they were contrasted with their British counterparts.
+People were assured the health grounds were accompanied by sufficient safeguards and that they were contrasted with their British counterparts.
 This amendment would have the effect of watering that down to a standard no better than the British equivalent which has resulted in abortion on demand, up to viability.
-The difficulty with changing it, as Senator Kelleher wishes, is that the threshold being required here is not a serious risk of serious harm but a risk of serious harm and this is occurring in the second trimester, by and large, because abortion is not required for any reason, although I suppose it could conceivably be, earlier but it could take place prior to viability.
+The difficulty with changing it, as Senator Kelleher wishes, is that the threshold being required is not a serious risk of serious harm but a risk of serious harm and this is occurring in the second trimester, by and large, because abortion is not required for any reason, although I suppose it could conceivably be, earlier but it could take place prior to viability.